 I plan to build up my portfolio more and work on creating some nice abstract work, in addition to the wildlife and landscape work.

 In the last few years I have visited Iceland and the Lofoten Islands in Norway,to photograph the Northern Lights, wild Sea Eagles and Reindeer which was one off the bucket list.

-Over the past few years I have successfully run Wildlife and Landscape Photography Workshops and I carry out Red Deer Workshops in October at Bradgate Park in Leicestershire,where I am licensed photographer,Osprey Workshops in June/July near Rutland Water and Kingfisher Workshops in March,July and September at my hides in Shropshire.
+For more than 5 years I have successfully run Wildlife and Landscape Photography Workshops and I carry out Red Deer Workshops in October at Bradgate Park in Leicestershire,where I am licensed photographer,Osprey Workshops in June/July near Rutland Water and Kingfisher Workshops in March,July and September at my hides in Shropshire.

 In addition to these workshops I also run Landscape Workshops in The Peak District,The Lake District,Snowdonia and Perthshire.

 I also carry out one on one training for Landscape Photography,Wildlife Photography and Lightroom tuition.

 2019 Workshops are online now and are filling up.